 Lo-301: BUSINESS LOGISTICS - An introduction to the field of business logistics and with a focus on inventory and its various components such as materials management, physical distribution, traffic management, warehousing, purchasing, inventory management, outsourcing, and logistics organization; an exposure to current trends and developments in logistics management.
-Also includes study of inventory management, including consideration of automated information and smart-buying techniques; distribution centers, warehousing, plant location, including optimization techniques and transport mode considerations.
+Study of inventory management, including consideration of automated information and smart-buying techniques; distribution centers, warehousing, plant location, including optimization techniques and transport mode considerations.
 The course will serve as a complement to Lo-313 and a base for upper level logistics courses.
-Prerequisites: Ma-101, Ma-211, and junior standing or department chair permission.
+Prerequisites: Cs-150, Ma-101 or Ma-211, and Ms-251 or Ms-253 or Os-203.
 Rec.
 3, Cr.
 3.

 Lo-313: FREIGHT TRANSPORTATION - Theory and case analysis pertaining to modal, intermodal and multimodal freight transportation with coverage of road, rail, air and water modes of transportation.
 Course focuses on the role of transportation in the logistics and supply chain processes including industry structure, capabilities, financial performance, key player analysis, and the contractual and pricing interface between shippers and carriers.
-Prerequisites: Ma-101, Ma-211, and junior standing or department chair permission.
+Prerequisites: Cs-150, Ma-101 or Ma-211 or Ym-222, Ms-110 or Ms-150 or Ms-151, Ms-251 or Ms-253 or Os-203, and any one course in economics (Ec-102 or Ec-201).
 Rec.
 3, Cr.
 3.

 Lo-334: GLOBAL PURCHASING AND MATERIAL HANDLING - Acquisition of necessary goods, materials and services in exchange for funds or other remuneration.
 Locating qualified vendors, seeking alternative sources, and negotiating favorable terms are considered.
 Emphasis is placed on contemporary and emerging strategic considerations such as partnering with suppliers to design, develop and service product lines, and establishment of long-term prime vendor contracts.
-Also includes study of the material handling and packaging for goods and materials in the warehouse, production operation, and related inbound and outbound transportation.
-Prerequisites: Ma-101, Ma-211, and junior standing or department chair permission.
+Study of the material handling and packaging for goods and materials in the warehouse, production operation, and related inbound and outbound transportation.
+Prerequisites: Cs-150, Lo-301, Ma-101 or Ma-211, Ms-110 or Ms-150 or Ms-151, and Ms-251 or Ms-253 or Os-203.
 Rec.
 3, Cr.
 3.